Skip to content

 Citadel

-Citadel is a groundbreaking Self-Sovereign Identity (SSI)/Digital Identity (DI) protocol designed for authenticating with third party services while upholding user privacy.
+Citadel is a Self-Sovereign Identity (SSI)/Digital Identity (DI) protocol designed for authenticating with third party services while upholding user privacy.
 With Citadel it’s possible to anonymously prove identity information, like meeting a certain age threshold or living in a certain jurisdiction, without revealing the exact information or revealing more information than is necessary.
-Given that Citadel is part of the network, it has wide ranging applications for on-chain activity and realizing compliance paving the way to RegDeFi.
+Given that Citadel is part of the network, it has wide ranging applications for on-chain activity and realizing compliance in regulated financial markets.

 Deep dive into Citadel